-The real Travel Bookshop in Blenheim Crescent which was the inspiration for William’s charming bookstore in the film has sadly closed down, but you can still visit the movie location from the film at 142 Portobello Road where you’ll find a shoe shop that’s been aptly named ‘Notting Hill’.
-Stroll along Portobello Road and browse the antiques’ market; you’re unlikely to find Hugh Grant wandering down this famous road with its colourfully painted houses, a coffee in hand and a wistful look on his face.
+The real Travel Bookshop in Blenheim Crescent which was the inspiration for William’s charming bookstore in the film has sadly closed down.
+You can still visit the movie location from the film at 142 Portobello Road where you’ll find a shoe shop that’s been aptly named ‘Notting Hill’.
+Take a stroll along Portobello Road and browse the antiques’ market.
+You’re unlikely to find Hugh Grant wandering down this famous road with its colorfully painted houses.
 But you can visit the place where his character’s house was located with its famous blue door.
 The original was actually sold at auction for charity, but it has happily been replaced and of course, painted exactly the same shade of blue.

 Paris - Amélie

 If anything was going to make you fall in love with Paris, it’s Amélie.
 Jean-Pierre Jeunet’s enchanting film conjures images of the Paris that you’ve dreamed of.
 Charming cobbled streets, fairy-tale houses and tiny gardens, the epitome of a Parisian bistro, le metro and the magical merry-go round that sits in the shadow of le Sacré-Cœur.
 Montmartre’s timeless charm is effortlessly captured as we follow Amélie around this enclave, so walk in her footsteps and discover this village in the 18th, which has become a famous movie location and draws many fans of the classic film.
 Pay a visit to Maison Collignon, the greengrocers, stop for a petit cafe in le Café des Deux Moulins and explore the vine covered lanes of Rue Saint-Vincent and Allée des Brouillards.